Last Updated on January 14, 2024

 We call for peaches in the recipe, but any stone fruit you love will work.
 Apricots, nectarines, plums, pluots–grab whatever looks best at your local farmers market, and don’t be afraid to get a few different ones and mix it up.
 Just be sure to select fruit that isn’t too ripe, so you don’t end up with mush.

 There are a few ways to serve the grilled pork and fruit, and all are delicious, so it just depends on your taste.
 Try it in lettuce cups with some fresh herbs and pickled jalapeños for heat; serve atop rice or rice noodles, or just enjoy it as is with grilled vegetables on the side.

-- 2 lbs ButcherBox Boneless Pork Butt defrosted and patted dry
+- 2 lbs ButcherBox Boneless Pork Butt defrosted and pat dry thoroughly

 - ¼ cup lime juice

 - ¼ cup granulated sugar

 - 2 tbsp rice vinegar